Stuycs-K/finalprojectapcs-5-gaziiantc-aleksandr-tang-patrick/DEVLOG-Aleksandr.md

 ### 2025-06-02

 Made the MVP, did some cleaning in the code, and made building better (also fixed the shop (again))

+### 2025-06-03

+Put the engine we made to good use by making the map 4 times as big